Values can help determine goals & a clear purpose.

 Provided by TechGirl Financial

-If a child comes from money and grows up knowing he or she can expect a sizable inheritance, that child may look at family wealth like water from a free-flowing spigot with no drought in sight.
+If a child comes from money and grows up knowing they can expect a sizable inheritance, that child may look at family wealth like water from a free-flowing spigot with no drought in sight.
 It may be relied upon if nothing works out; it may be tapped to further whims born of boredom.
 The perception that family wealth is a fallback rather than a responsibility can contribute to the erosion of family assets.
-Factor in a parental reluctance to say “no” often enough, throw in an addiction or a penchant for racking up debt, and the stage is set for wealth to dissipate.
+Factor in a parental reluctance to say “no” often enough, throw in a penchant for racking up debt, and the stage is set for wealth to dissipate.

 How might a family plan to prevent this?
 It starts with values.
 From those values, goals, and purpose may be defined.

 Create a family mission statement.
 To truly share in the commitment to sustaining family wealth, you and your heirs can create a family mission statement, preferably with the input or guidance of a financial services professional or estate planning attorney.
 Introducing the idea of a mission statement to the next generation may seem pretentious, but it is actually a good way to encourage heirs to think about the value of the wealth their family has amassed, and their role in its destiny.

 This mission statement can be as brief or as extensive as you wish.
 It should articulate certain shared viewpoints.
 What values matter most to your family?
 What is the purpose of your family’s wealth?
 How do you and your heirs envision the next decade or the next generation of the family business?
 What would you and your heirs like to accomplish, either together or individually?
 How do you want to be remembered?
 These questions (and others) may seem philosophical rather than financial, but they can actually drive the decisions made to sustain and enhance family wealth.